Plots#

 For example, the first rule means columns with names like

-will not.The definition of alphanumeric here is based on Unicode’s definition of alphanumeric, except without
+'RA[J2000]'or'ra'will be interpreted asraattributes forICRSframes, but'RAJ2000'or'radius'are not.
+Similarly, the second rule applied to theGalacticframe means that a column named'gal_l'will be used as thelcomponent, butgallor'fill'will not.The definition of alphanumeric here is based on Unicode’s definition of alphanumeric, except without

-(which is normally considered alphanumeric).
-So for ASCII, this means the non-alphanumeric characters are<space>_!"#$%&'()*+,-./\:;<=>?@[]^`{|}~
+_(which is normally considered alphanumeric).
+So for ASCII, this means the non-alphanumeric characters are<space>_!"#$%&'()*+,-./\:;<=>?@[]^`{|}~).- Parameters:

 table (

-or subclass) – The table to load data from.**coord_kwargs – Any additional keyword arguments are passed directly to this class’s constructor.
+Tableor subclass) – The table to load data from.**coord_kwargs – Any additional keyword arguments are passed directly to this class’s constructor.

 - Returns: